-Intro: One-hour Facilitated Dialogue Session
+Introduction: One-hour Facilitated Dialogue

-These instructions will (hopefully) help you create the space and conditions to facilitate this type of gathering.
+These instructions will (hopefully) help you create the space and conditions to facilitate this type of session.
 The session + prep + clean-up should take 80-90 minutes (not including pre-event work like finding the space, writing the invite, promoting the session).

 Step 1: Find a Space and Gather Materials